korchasa/awesome-chatgpt/README.md

 - [aallam/openai-kotlin](https://github.com/aallam/openai-kotlin) (★1622 Kotlin) - OpenAI API client for Kotlin with multiplatform and coroutines capabilities.

-### PHP library, sdk or frameworks

-- [orhanerday/open-ai](https://github.com/orhanerday/open-ai) (★0 PHP) - This repository offers a PHP SDK for integrating with OpenAI's GPT-3 and DALL-E APIs.

 ### ChatGPT plugins

 - [PickleBoxer/dev-chatgpt-prompts](https://github.com/PickleBoxer/dev-chatgpt-prompts) (★1535 ) - A personal collection of ChatGPT prompts designed to assist developers in their creative and coding tasks.
 - [openai/plugins-quickstart](https://github.com/openai/plugins-quickstart) (★4239 Python) - The 'openai/plugins-quickstart' project provides a quickstart guide to implement a TODO list plugin in ChatGPT using Python.
-- [santiagobasulto/ipython-gpt](https://github.com/santiagobasulto/ipython-gpt) (★0 Python) - An extension for integrating ChatGPT into Jupyter Notebooks and the IPython Shell.
-- [ykdojo/kaguya](https://github.com/ykdojo/kaguya) (★0 JavaScript) - Kaguya is a ChatGPT plugin that enables users to load and manipulate local files and execute scripts directly from the ChatGPT interface.

 ### Other sdk/libraries

 - [alexrudall/ruby-openai](https://github.com/alexrudall/ruby-openai) (★2967 Ruby) - A Ruby SDK that interacts with the OpenAI API for various AI functionalities.
-- [confident-ai/deepeval](https://github.com/confident-ai/deepeval) (★0 Python) - DeepEval is an open-source evaluation framework for testing large-language model outputs.
 - [jtsang4/claude-to-chatgpt](https://github.com/jtsang4/claude-to-chatgpt) (★1282 Python) - Claude to ChatGPT is a project for converting Anthropic's Claude model API into OpenAI Chat API format.
-- [transitive-bullshit/bing-chat](https://github.com/transitive-bullshit/bing-chat) (★0 TypeScript) - This project is a Node.js client for the unofficial Bing Chat API, enabling developers to interact with AI-powered search features.
 - [zjunlp/EasyEdit](https://github.com/zjunlp/EasyEdit) (★2120 Jupyter Notebook) - EasyEdit is an easy-to-use framework designed for knowledge editing in large language models (LLMs).